This blog covers the basics of an M&A auction process for those of you considering selling your company.

-Here’s what happens in an M&A Auction Process
+Steps in an M&A Auction Process

-- In a two-step auction, IOI’s are generally requested next.
-The purpose of the IOI is to narrow the field of buyers to a manageable number for more detailed discovery.
+- In a two-step auction, IOIs are generally requested next.
+The purpose of round one is to narrow the field of buyers to a manageable number for more detailed discovery.
 Only the top bidders are invited in for a site visit and meeting with company owners and top management.
-After these meetings, the data room is generally updated and a supplement to the CIM is issued to all buyers still in the process.
+After these meetings, we update the data room and a issue a CIM supplement to the buyers still in the process.
 Equally informing all bidders is critical to a successful auction.

 How long does an M&A auction process take?